AScustomWorks/AS/README.md

  *1V/OCT option is to convert any voltage source to 1 octave 1V/OCT range.

-V 0.6.9: First relase of this module.
+V 0.6.9: First release of this module.

 ### Steps
 Strum's Mental VCV Counters module.
 Mods: graphics, 3 counters, up to 64 steps each, added reset lights to the buttons.

-V 0.5.4: First relase of this module.
+V 0.5.4: First release of this module.

 V 0.5.5: code tweaks.

 ### Launch Gate
 Delay the start of a flow of signals by a set number of clock ticks (TAOS request).

-V 0.5.5: First relase of this module.
+V 0.5.5: First release of this module.

 V 0.6.5: Now it features soft mute, so you can use it both for audio and cv signals without any switching noise.

 ### Kill Gate
 Cut the flow of signals after a set number of clock ticks (TAOS request).

-V 0.5.6: First relase of this module.
+V 0.5.6: First release of this module.

 V 0.6.5: Now it features soft mute, so you can use it both for audio and cv signals without any switching noise.

 ### Flow
 Cut the flow of signals with a switch or a cv signal  (TAOS request).

-V 0.6.0: First relase of this module.
+V 0.6.0: First release of this module.

 V 0.6.5: Now it features soft mute, so you can use it both for audio and cv signals without any switching noise.

-V 0.6.9: Switch selector added to reverse the default ON/OFF swtiches light behavior(by usrer request).
+V 0.6.9: Switch selector added to reverse the default ON/OFF swtiches light behavior (by user request).

 ### Signal Delay
 Delay the incomming CV signal by set milliseconds, with signal thru and delayed output.
 You can chain several Signal Delay modules together for unlimited length of delays.
 (TAOS request).

-V 0.5.5: First relase of this module.
+V 0.5.5: First release of this module.

 V 0.6,9: Small fix on the ms CV input to take the proper values fron BPM calc module.